In Seven Days

 In Seven Days: Concerto for Piano with Moving Image is a piano concerto by the British composer Thomas Adès.
 The work was commissioned by the Southbank Centre and the Los Angeles Philharmonic.
 It was given its world premiere by the pianist Nicolas Hodges and London Sinfonietta under Adès at the Royal Festival Hall on April 28, 2008.
 An optional video accompaniment was created for performance with the piece by Adès's then partner Tal Rosner.

-Composition

-Structure
+Music

 In Seven Days has a duration of roughly 28 minutes and is composed in seven movements: